ucl-cssb/cneta/README.md

 ## Building C++
 OpenMP is used to accelerate tree search in svtreeml.
-To turned off OpenMP, please set "omp =" in makefile and comment out "#include <omp.h>" in svtreeml.cpp.
+To turned off OpenMP, please set "omp =" in makefile.

 To build the C++ code, change into the code directory and type make:
 ```shell